 Schwab offers nearly every investment tool you could need, which makes them great for beginners all the way to advanced level investors.

-As far as fees go, Schwab is pretty on par with their rates at $4.95 for stock and options trading.
+As far as fees go, Schwab is eliminating commissions on U.S stocks, ETF and options trades.
 They also have zero annual or inactivity fees, but if you want to transfer or close your Schwab account, you will pay up to $50.
 They also have over 260 commission-free ETFs and more than 4,000 no-transaction-fee mutual funds.

 They recently got rid of their account minimums on brokerage accounts and IRAs, which makes things even better for new investors who want to get all of the perks of a robust brokerage without having to make such a large financial commitment to get started.